Compress Image Online

 Documents & Reports

-Images embedded in PDFs and Word documents dramatically increase file size.
+Images embedded in PDFs and Word docs dramatically increase file size.
 Compress them first for leaner documents.

 E-commerce Photos